 Tracker Mortgages

-Your rate moves with the Bank of England base rate — nothing more, nothing less.
+Your rate follows the Bank of England base rate and only moves when that rate does.

 Why tracker?